Partnership for Clean Competition: How is the Partnership Supporting Anti-Doping Science?

 test history and results

-Yamile Lugo of Columbia, an athlete in the sport of cycling, has accepted a four-year sanction for an anti-doping rule violation.
+Gino Bough, of Sacramento, Calif., an athlete in the sport of karate, has accepted a one-year suspension for committing an anti-doping rule violation.